TrueFi-Protocol/truefi-spec/README.md

 # TrueFi Specification
 TrueFi is a protocol for creating interest bearing pools with a high APR for liquidity providers.
 TrueFi includes a staking mechanism using TrustTokens (TRU) and rewards stakers for keeping stable, high APRs.
 Un-collateralized loans and decentralized lending are utilized in order to achieve high interest rates for pools.

 TrueFi is a product that we are actively designing and this document is intended to act as a plan and specification for design.
-We are aiming to launch TrueFi on the Ethereum mainnet by the end of November 2020.
+We are aiming to launch TrueFi on the Ethereum mainnet in November 2020.

 ## Terminology